Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

 research-oriented master\'s training programs, a graduation grade of good or higher is required or there is a scientific publication related to the field of study and research;
-    b) A university degree granted by a foreign educational institution must undergo the diploma recognition procedure according to current regulations;
+    c) A university degree granted by a foreign educational institution must undergo the diploma recognition procedure according to current regulations;
-    c) Based on the conditions
+    d) Based on the conditions
 of the training unit and the requirements of the training sector, the head of the training unit shall specify the diploma conditions of the candidates taking the exam.
 2. Regarding professional work experience: